thealphacubicle/boston-core-mcp/servers/boston_opendata_lambda/QUICKSTART.md

 **Fix**: Python might not be installed correctly.
 Try:

-- Mac: `python3 -m pip install mcpengine[cli,lambda]`
+- Mac: `python3 -m pip install 'mcpengine[cli,lambda]'`
 - Windows: Make sure Python was installed with "Add Python to PATH" checked

 ### "Command not found: mcpengine"

 **Fix**: The installation might have failed.
 Try running Step 2 again.

+### "Connection refused" or "ConnectionRefusedError"

+**Fix**: Docker Desktop is not running.

+1. Open Docker Desktop application
+2. Wait until it fully starts (shows "Docker Desktop is running")
+3. Verify with: `docker ps` (should not show an error)
+4. Try the connection command again

 ### "Cannot connect" or "Connection failed"

 **Fix**:

-1. Make sure you copied the entire command in Step 3 (it's very long!)
+1. Make sure you copied the entire command in Step 4 (it's very long!)
 2. Make sure there are no extra spaces
 3. Make sure your internet connection is working
 4. Try running the command again